santoshgiri789/claude-project/README.md

-This project are created to perform claude related features.
+This projects are created to perform claude related features.